 It is recognised that it may not be possible to immediately begin a project which has been approved for funding.
 However, it is expected that the project will have commenced within six months of receipt of the grant.
 Irish Government accounting practices require the money to be used for the approved purpose within the same funding year.

-We look forward to partnering with you in 2018 to deliver tangible benefits for Irish communities, wherever in the world they may be.
+We look forward to working with you in 2019 to deliver tangible benefits for Irish communities, wherever in the world they may be.

 Irish Abroad Unit